-Engine calibration information is located on the VC label lower right corner between the spring code field and the powertrain calibration information.
+Engine calibration information is located in the lower right corner between the spring code field and the powertrain calibration information.
 Engine calibration information is limited to a maximum of 5 characters per line (2 lines maximum).
 Calibration information more than 5 characters long will wrap to the second line of this field.